Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 McLain State Park

-Address: 18350 Highway M-203, Hancock MI, 49930
+Address: 18350 Highway M-203, Hancock, MI 49930

 Oscoda Beach Park

-Additional Resources for Handicap Accessible Recreation in Michigan
+Additional Accessibility Resources for Michigan